kibuchijw/alx-system_engineering-devops/0x06-regular_expressions/README.md

 * A regular expression that matches a string `hb` followed by a number of `t` and `n`
 ### 4. Repetition Token #3
 * A regular expression that matches cases as specified
+### 5. Not quite HBTN yet
+* A regular expressions that matches exactly a string starting with `h` and ends with `n` and can have any single character in between.